I am pretty intense about meal planning, living within your means, and feeding a family.

 If you have the space you might want to portion out your lunches or boil your eggs for snacking.
 This could be done while you prep your sides and chop your veggies.Focus on planning dinners so you don't make yourself too crazy. http://wp.me/p60iCk-pA Click To Tweet

-If I had to cook every single day of the week I would lose my mind.
-I plan ahead and I prep.
+I don’t like to cook every single day.
+So I plan ahead and I prep.

 I have been wracking my brain trying to come up with something to show you as an example of how I prep my food each week.
 All I could come up with is this resource guide with built in example.
 Hoping it demonstrates my points for you: